AleksandrBychuk/DiscordBot/README.md

 > - Rewrite gateway to each services, not each controller methods
 > - AuthSystem
 > > Not main plan
 > > - HttpClient?
-Good soluton or not...
+Good soluton or not, security and things like that...
 > > - Tests